 Although it is an exhibition in the corona wreck that has not yet converged, we would appreciate it if you could take a look when you come near us.
 Thank you for your cooperation.

 2020/09/25 Exhibition views are added.

-Contemporary artist / WEB designer (WEB design business: SHINTAKU。) based in Hiroshima.
+Contemporary artist / Web Developer (President & CEO at SHINTAKU LLC) based in Hiroshima.
 I’ve learned at an Art College and Culinary Institute.
 I attempt to connect ART and FOOD.